 Nelson Mandela once said: “It always seems impossible until it is done”.

-This reminds me of prepping.
+And so it is with preparedness.
 At the beginning, the task of prepping seems impossible.
-But once you start – and once you really get going – the process does not seem so hard and most definitely seems possible.
+But once you start, and once you really get going, the process does not seem so difficult and most definitely seems possible.

 But I get ahead of myself.
-Let’s see what we need to get prepared in month 9.
+Let’s see what we need to accomplish in 12 Months of Prepping: Month Nine.

 - Extra batteries for flashlights, radio and hearing aids (if needed)